Jennifer Dickson

-Early life and education
+Early life

-Jennifer Dickson was born in Piet Retief in Mpumalanga province in South Africa on 17 September 1936.
+Dickson was born in Piet Retief in Mpumalanga province in South Africa on 17 September 1936.
 From 1954 to 1959, she studied painting and printmaking at the Goldsmiths College School of Art at the University of London in England.
 From 1960 to 1965, she was the apprentice of Stanley William Hayter at Atelier 17 in Paris, France.
 During this time, in 1962, she held her first solo exhibition in London.
+In 1965, she was made a member of the Royal Society of Painters, Etchers and Engravers.

 After her apprenticeship, she began teaching at the Brighton College of Art in Brighton, England.
 She put in place a graduate program in printmaking at this college, including photography.

 In 1968, she moved to Jamaica to become a visiting fellow in fine and applied arts at the University of the West Indies.

 Career in Canada

 In 1969, Dickson emigrated to Canada where she became the director of the graphics program at the Saidye Bronfman Centre in Montreal, Quebec.
 Dickson was elected as a Royal Academician in 1976.
-She currently lives in Ottawa, Ontario, Canada.
-A lecturer and former faculty member at the University of Ottawa, Dickson has given many talks on the evolution of garden aesthetics and how this intersects with cultural practices.
+She lived in Ottawa, Ontario, Canada, and was a lecturer and former faculty member at the University of Ottawa.
+She gave many talks on the evolution of garden aesthetics and its interaction with cultural practices.